YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 Extrapolation of posterior predictive of CNP (Top) and AttnCNP (Bottom) and the oracle GP (Green) with RBF kernel.
 Left of the red vertical line is the training range, everything to the right is the "extrapolation range".
 ```

-{numref}`CNP_AttnCNP_rbf_extrap_text` clearly shows that the CNP and the AttnCNP  break as soon as the context set contains observations from outside the training range.
+{numref}`CNP_AttnCNP_rbf_extrap_text` clearly shows that the CNP and the AttnCNP  break as soon as the target and context points are outside the training range.
 In other words, they are not able to model the fact that the RBF kernel is stationary, i.e., that the absolute position of target points is not important, but only their relative position to the context points.
-Interestingly, they both fail in different ways: the CNP seems to fail for any target location, while the AttnCNP fails only when the target locations are in the extrapolation regime (it still performs well in the training regime).
-This is perhaps because the AttnCNP predictions only attend to nearby context set points.
+Interestingly, they both fail in different ways: the CNP seems to fail for any target location, while the AttnCNP fails only when the target locations are in the extrapolation regime --- suggesting that it can deal with context set extrapolation.

 We can also observe this phenomenon in the image setting.
-For example let us evaluate the CNP and AttnCNP on Zero Shot Multi MNIST (ZSMM) where the training set consists of MNIST examples (augmented with translations) while the test images are larger canvases with 2 digits (training and testing examples are shown in the {doc}`Datasets Notebook <../reproducibility/Datasets>`)).
+For example let us evaluate the CNP and AttnCNP on Zero Shot Multi MNIST (ZSMM) where the training set consists of translated MNIST examples, while the test images are larger canvases with 2 digits.
+Refer to {doc}`Datasets Notebook <../reproducibility/Datasets>` for training and testing examples.

-% The following puts 2 figures side by side in large screens but one after the other on phones

 ````{panels}
 :container: container-fluid